kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 really amazing.

 ## Other things
-- I received a grant to attend Oakland this year via a workshop my WiCyS mentor told me about, and received my ticket to attend the AWM Research Symposium after the Roots of Unity workshop, which I had received a spot for in the Arithmetic Geometry group and was granted a virtual ticket to attend GHC this year (which is great because I'm doing a butt load of Maths classes this Fall because I just want to do Pure Mathematics forever and live until I am 200 so I can just keep taking Pure Mathematics classes because they're awesome!!).
+- I received a grant to attend Oakland virtually this year via a workshop my WiCyS mentor told me about, and received my ticket to attend the AWM Research Symposium after the Roots of Unity workshop, which I had received a spot for in the Arithmetic Geometry group and was granted a virtual ticket to attend GHC this year (which is great because I'm doing a butt load of Maths classes this Fall because I just want to do Pure Mathematics forever and live until I am 200 so I can just keep taking Pure Mathematics classes because they're awesome!!).
 I am *so* stoked!!!
-One of the mathematicians I've been dying to meet *forever* is giving a topology talk at the AWM Research Symposium!!!
+One of the mathematicians I've been dying to meet *forever* is giving a topology talk on Covers at the AWM
+Research Symposium!!!
 How cool is that!?
 - I also heard from my BlackComputeHer mentor, who is *amazing*, wrapped up a mentorship with my NCWIT mentor at Facebook research
 (who is seriously the coolest cat ever!
 He's so level-headed but fun),